pgbio99/BRCA-Subtype-Classification_ML/README.md

 🔬 Objectives

-Identify DEGs linked to breast cancer subtypes using GEO microarray data, then onstruct PPI networks and identify key hub genes.
+Identify DEGs linked to breast cancer subtypes using GEO microarray data, then construct PPI networks and identify key hub genes.
 Perform subtype-specific DEG analysis to find unique molecular signatures, followed by developing ML models for subtype classification and biomarker prioritization.

 🧪 Datasets Used